PiwanSama/Payoneer/README.md

  This project is a take-home assignment for my application to the Android Engineer role at Payoneer.

  ## Technologies used
+- Android MVVM - Android Model-View-Viewmodel architecture used throughout the application
 - Retrofit - To fetch data from the network
 - Facebook Shimmmer - To display content loading placeholders
 - Picasso - To display images within the application